 Retail companies must juggle between many key performance indicators (KPIs) on a daily basis.
 They can be tricky to manage within a chain of several hundred or thousands of stores.

 You must therefore have a clear picture of these indicators, both as a whole and at the local level.
-This is where the interest lies in dashboard software by allowing you to consult data on a national (or even international) scale, as well for a more specific geographical area, by store, product, channel, etc.
+This is where the interest lies in dashboard software by allowing you to consult data on a national (or even international) scale, as well as a more specific geographical area, by store, product, channel, etc.

 Dashboards allow you to measure a company’s performance over time and compare it against its objectives and forecasts.
 It is also possible to compare the performance of several points of sale over the same period.